-Now more than ever, employers are looking for multi-faceted individuals who can bring great value to the team.
+Now more than ever, hiring managers are looking for multi-faceted employees who can bring great value to the team.

 At Jackrabbit, we often find ourselves pivoting outside of our job descriptions, or accessing different parts of our collective skillsets to help on a project.
 Within the realm of graphic design and marketing, this can manifest in a variety of ways:

 - A project manager may try to learn basic HTML in order to help tackle basic development edits on a website project or an emailer.

 - A developer may access the creative side of their brain while coding a site and envisioning a site experience.

 - A designer could approach a web-based project through the lens of ADA Compliance, and go the extra steps to ensure that a design will be accessible for those who are visually impaired.